waikato-llm/llm-dataset-converter/plugins/to-csv-pairs.md

                         processing multiple files) (default: None) --col_instruction COL
-                        The name of the column for the instructions (default: instruction)
+                        The name of the column for the instructions (default:
-  --col_input COL       The name of the column for the inputs (default: input) --col_output COL      The name of the column for the outputs (default:
+                        None)
-                        output)
+  --col_input COL       The name of the column for the inputs (default: None) --col_output COL      The name of the column for the outputs (default: None)
 ```